Follow the step by step process or choose what situation that best describes you:

 Once you have your J.D. degree, you may apply to sit for the Kansas Bar Exam.
 If you apply to take the exam prior to graduation, you must graduate with your J.D. degree within 30 days of taking the bar exam.

-Many options exist when preparing for the Kansas bar exam.
-The National Conference of Bar Examiners website offers free study information for the national portions of the Kansas bar exam, including the Multistate Bar Examination (MBE) and Multistate Professional Responsibility Examination (MPRE) (which is separate from the bar exam but must also be passed prior to bar admission in Kansas).
+Kansas administers the Uniform Bar Exam (UBE).
+The National Conference of Bar Examiners website offers free study information for the Multistate Bar Examination (MBE), Multistate Performance Test (MPT), Multistate Essay Exam (MEE), and Multistate Professional Responsibility Examination (MPRE) (which is separate from the bar exam but must also be passed prior to bar admission in Kansas).
 Additionally, you may opt to take a bar exam prep course or review materials such as:

 Bar Exam Content